Fury (2014 film): Portrayal of history

 Ayer sought authentic uniforms and weapons appropriate to the period of the final months of the war in Europe.

 The film was shot in the United Kingdom, partly due to the availability of working World War II-era tanks.
 The film features Tiger 131, the last surviving operational Tiger I, owned by The Tank Museum at Bovington, England.
 Ten working M4 Sherman tanks were also used.
-The Sherman tank Fury was portrayed using an M4A2E8 HVSS Sherman tank named RON/HARRY (T224875), also lent by The Tank Museum.
+The Sherman tank Fury was portrayed using an M4A2 (76) W HVSS Sherman tank named RON/HARRY (T224875), also lent by The Tank Museum.